ArchipelagoMW/Archipelago/worlds/tunic/docs/setup_en.md

 Launch the game once and close it to finish the BepInEx installation.

-### Install The Tunic Randomizer Archipelago Client Mod
+### Install The TUNIC Randomizer Archipelago Client Mod

-Download the latest release of the [Tunic Randomizer Archipelago Mod](https://github.com/silent-destroyer/tunic-randomizer-archipelago/releases/latest).
+Download the latest release of the [TUNIC Randomizer Archipelago Mod](https://github.com/silent-destroyer/tunic-randomizer-archipelago/releases/latest).

 The downloaded .zip will contain a folder called `Tunic Archipelago`.